openshift/installer/docs/user/openstack/install_upi.md

 You can make your own changes here.

-**NOTE**: The worker nodes do not require any changes to their Ignition, but you can make your own by editing `worker.ign`.
+**NOTE:** The worker nodes do not require any changes to their Ignition, but you can make your own by editing `worker.ign`.

 ## Network Topology

 In this section we'll create all the networking pieces necessary to host the OpenShift cluster: network, subnet, router etc.

 ### Network and Subnet